brainfoolong/web-ftp-client/README.md

 * Changes in backend `/src` folder require `./wfc restart` to be executed afterwards

 # Development procedure
 First, always talk with me/us.
-If you have an idea don't go ahead and investigate much time for development.
+If you have an idea, don't go ahead and investigate much time for development.
 Maybe there is already something similar in development.
 Use GitHub issues to discuss about requests and bugs.
 Fork it, pull changes.
-There some pre-commit hooks that don't let you commit your code that isn't passing our tests.
+There are some pre-commit hooks that don't let you commit your code that isn't passing our tests.